Field Service Technician: Job Description & Requirements

 Career and Economic Outlook

-While BLS forecasts solid job opportunities for general field service technicians, individual job outlook is highly dependent upon industry and skill level.
+While the BLS forecasts solid job opportunities for general field service technicians, individual job outlook is highly dependent upon industry and skill level.
 In general, jobs are expected to be increasingly concentrated in larger companies as the number of independent businesses decline.
 Technicians with formal training and advanced skills will have greater opportunities, as will technicians who work in a computer-related or niche industry, such as heavy equipment repair.
-According to BLS, the average annual salary for computer, automated teller and office machine repairers was $38,550 in 2012.
-The average for farm equipment and service technicians was $35,680 and all other installation, maintenance and repair workers made an average of $39,410 in 2012.
+According to the BLS, the median annual salary for computer, automated teller and office machine repairers was $36,840 in 2015.
+The median for farm equipment and service technicians was $37,050 and all other installation, maintenance and repair workers made a $37,730 in 2015.

 Alternate Career Options